Alaska Airlines: Economic hardship (1970s)

 In the beginning of the 1970s, Alaska Airlines began Boeing 707 charter flights to Siberia in the Soviet Union.
 This was the result of three years of secret negotiations between Alaska Airlines and Soviet authorities, in which the US Department of State reluctantly chose not to block the plan for fear of a potentially negative response from the Soviets.
 The airline gained permission to fly more than two dozen flights in 1970, 1971, and 1972.
-Alaska Airlines was also operating Boeing 707, Boeing 720, and Boeing 720B jetliners in scheduled passenger service between destinations in Alaska and Seattle during the early and mid-1970s.
+Alaska Airlines was also operating Boeing 707, Boeing 720, and Boeing 720B jetliners in scheduled passenger service between destinations in Alaska and Seattle during the early and mid 1970s.

-However, the airline was not in good financial shape at that time.
-Like much of the airline industry, Alaska Airlines was hit with rising fuel and operating costs and was on the verge of bankruptcy.
-Revenues were significantly reduced when work on the Trans-Alaska Pipeline System was delayed.
-The airline's cargo aircraft had played a key role in building the pipeline but now sat idle.
+Like much of the airline industry at the time, Alaska Airlines was hit with rising fuel and operating costs and was on the verge of bankruptcy.
+Additionally, revenues were significantly reduced when work on the Trans-Alaska Pipeline System was delayed.
+The airline's cargo aircraft had played a key role in building the pipeline, but now sat idle.
 The airline took another blow on September 4, 1971, when a Boeing 727-100 jetliner crashed on landing in Juneau, killing 111 people and resulting in America's worst single-plane crash at the time.
-Because the airline was struggling financially, the airline's board ousted the president and CEO Charles Willis.
+Because the airline was struggling financially, Alaska Airlines' board ousted president and CEO Charles Willis.
 Former board member Ronald Cosgrave succeeded him.

-The airline was US$22 million in debt when Cosgrave took over, so Cosgrave began to make major cuts.
-The airline's cargo business was dropped completely, as well as many flights and employees.
-Cosgrave also sought to improve the airline's tarnished image of "Elastic Airlines" (referring to its poor schedule keeping).
-The logo was changed to an image of a smiling Eskimo, which remains today.
-Although the exact identity of the Eskimo is unknown, some believe it to be the face of either Chester Seveck, a reindeer herder in Kotzebue, or Oliver Amouak, an Inupiat Eskimo.
+The airline was US$22 million in debt when Cosgrave took over, resulting in major cuts.
+The airline's cargo business was dropped completely, as were many flights and employees.
+Cosgrave also sought to improve the airline's tarnished image of "Elastic Airlines", referring to its poor schedule keeping.
+The logo was changed to an image of a smiling Inuk man, which remains today.
+Although the exact identity of the man is unknown, some believe it to be the face of either Chester Seveck, a reindeer herder in Kotzebue, or Oliver Amouak, an Inupiat man.
 Both were Alaskan natives.
 As a result of these efforts, the airline made a profit in 1973 and continued to be profitable thereafter.